GroverSmith/WarPlay/notes.md

 warplay.org

-\- cloudflare.com
+ - cloudflare.com

-\- purchased 1 year starting Sep 25, 2025
+ - purchased 1 year starting Sep 25, 2025

-* auto-renew for about $10 / year
+ - auto-renew for about $10 / year
+ - setup cname @ shy94egt.up.railway.app
+ - later: turn Proxy on in cloudflare, to enable better caching, DDoS protections and other benefits